Vileka06/Movie_Recommendation_System./README.md

-# 🎬 Movie Recommendation System
+# 🎬 Movie Recommendation System.

 This is a movie recommendation system I built using Python and Streamlit.
 It gives movie suggestions based on genre and user preferences.